andrechristikan/ack-nestjs-boilerplate-docs/tips/server.md

 #### Always set specific version about image base

-We must to specifict version about our base image  for reduce chance error cause breaking changes.
+We must to specific version about our base image for reduce chance error cause breaking changes.
 We can replace `node:lts-alpine` with `node:lts-alpine3.15`

 ```docker
 # set specific version about node:lts-apline